 Whether you have long or medium-length wavy hair, you can cop this hairstyle.
 First, tie the upper section of your hair into a half ponytail.
 Make sure yo tie it high on your crown with a hair tie.
 Then, wrap a bow around the hairstyle, scrunch your waves to add body and volume, and you’re done!

 12. Messy Half Updo With Side Bangs

 You can also forego the brush and simply finger-comb your hair into a half updo.
-This is good for thin, wavy hair as the messy bit keeps your hair from looking flat.
+This is good for thin, wavy haired women as the messy bit keeps your hair from looking flat.
 If you have side bangs, just comb this neatly to one side to keep it in good shape.